Drug Detox Kits and Detoxing at Home: Does It Work?

 Types of Home Detox Kits Available

 There are many reasons people want to accelerate the detox process.
 Some need to clean their system to pass a drug test.
 Others think it will help quicken the detox process and relieve symptoms of withdrawal.
-A variety of over-the-counter “detox kits” claim to flush drugs out of your system.
-Most are in the form of a drink or a pill.
-Detox drinks and kits are legal but not well regulated, and what they claim on the label may or may not be the case.
+Drug detox kits are over-the-counter drinks or pills marketed as quick solutions for clearing drugs from the system, often by claiming to flush drug toxins like THC out of your system quickly, but these products are unregulated by the FDA and may be ineffective or unsafe.

 Most detox kits are purchased to flush THC from marijuana out of urine.
 Day detox kits claim to work in a matter of hours; others, a few days.
+Many contain diuretics to increase urination, which is part of how they claim to work.
 They range in price from cheap to expensive, and their goal isn’t really to help your body detox.
 It’s to help you cheat on a drug test.

 Using unregulated products can be dangerous.
 You don’t really know what’s in them and what they will do to your body.
 There is a recorded instance of someone developing psychosis, a serious mental health issue, following the use of a detoxification kit.